thedatasnok/webshop/docs/DESIGN.md

 The body font is the default font configured in the project.

+The font sizes are based off the scaling in TailwindCSS, which can be found in their [documentation](https://tailwindcss.com/docs/font-size).

 ## Spacing

 The spacing is derived from the TailwindCSS defaults, which holds a set of global spacing utilities that we strive to use.